Want access to our VIP Vault?

 Sample Phrases:

-• This is an upper-case letter.
+• This is an uppercase letter.
 Can you trace it with your finger?

-• This is the letter B. (Pointing to the letter.)
+• This is the letter B. (Point to the letter.)
 It makes the /b/ sound.
 We see this letter in lots of words.
 We see B in the word babysitter and in the word boy.
 Let’s point to all of the B’s on this page.

 Words